cloudmesh/technologies/chapters/tech/sge.md

 only able to submit and control jobs; execution hosts can only execute jobs [@www-fa18-523-83-sge-softpanorama].

-SGE schedules jobs by allowing job submission, push them to queue and execute them with resource allocation functionality.
+SGE schedules jobs by allowing job submission, push them to :o: queue and execute them with resource allocation functionality.
 SGE utilizes load balancer to distribute jobs and prevent resource overload from any specific nodes [@www-fa18-523-83-sge-bioinformatics].
 SGE also allows the ability to monitor